SBPL’s Outreach Van Supports Individuals Experiencing Homelessness

 “Libraries are about access to information and community education, whether that information is stored in a book, online, or in many cases, accessible through people who work at human service organizations.
 Just as the Library helps people find the book to answer their questions, we connect members of the community with the right person to help them in local social services agencies,” said Library Director Jessica Cadiente.

 It isn’t just people experiencing homelessness that take advantage of the helpful staff in the Library.
-Individuals and families from all walks of life ask questions about community resources or navigating challenging situations.
+Individuals and families from all walks of life ask questions about community resources or request assistance navigating challenging situations.

 “By strengthening relationships with partners and embedding the idea of resource navigation into all library services, we’re strengthening the capacity to provide effective social service assistance, which builds resilience and improves the health and wellbeing of our communities,” Cadiente explains.

 In the Fiscal Year 2022 budget, City Council allocated $142,000 to fund a social services support worker position to be embedded in the Library.
-The City contracted with Family Services Agency to fill the position, but it has been challenging to recruit in the social services field locally and it remains vacant.
+The City contracted with Family Services Agency to fill the position, but it has been challenging to recruit in the social services field locally, and it remains vacant.

 Contact: Molly Wetta, Library Services Manager